StackMCP

 }

-Scope it to wp-content for theme and plugin development, or to the full WordPress root if you need access to core files.
+Scope to wp-content for theme and plugin development, or the full WordPress root if you need core files.

 GitHub MCP -- Version Control for WordPress Projects